 Fine Particulate Matter (PM 2.5): On December 14, 2012 EPA adopted a revised annual NAAQS for fine particulate matter (PM 2.5) from 15 µg/m3 to 12 µg/m3.

-Section 110(a)(2)(D)(i) identifies four distinct requirements related to the impacts of air pollutants transported across state lines.
+Section 110(a)(2)(D)(i) of the CAA identifies four distinct requirements related to the impacts of air pollutants transported across state lines.
 It requires that each SIP for a new or revised NAAQS contain adequate provisions prohibiting any source or other type of emissions activity within the state from emitting air pollutants that may: